edgardomortiz/Captus/docs/content/assembly/clean/output.md

 ![Raw reads](/images/raw_reads.png?width=604)

 We have a samples with different data types, to distinguish them we added `_CAP` to the samples where hybridization-capture was used, `_WGS` for high-coverage whole genome sequencing, `_RNA` for RNA-Seq reads, and `_GSK` for genome skimming data (notice also the difference in file sizes).
-For this example, we only want to clean the samples in red rectangles correspondig to capture data.
+For this example, we only want to clean the samples in red rectangles corresponding to capture data.
 We run the following `Captus` command:

 ```console
 captus_assembly clean --reads ./00_raw_reads/*_CAP_R?.fq.gz